usecakework/docs/docs/gettingstarted.md

 ```

 ## Deploy Your App
-Deploy your app to Cakework, where your tasks will run serverless.
+Deploy your app to Cakework, where your tasks will run serverlessly.
 ```
 cakework deploy
 ```